ROCm/rccl/README.md

 $ CXX=/opt/rocm/bin/hcc cmake -DCMAKE_INSTALL_PREFIX=$PWD/rccl-install ..
 $ make -j 8 install
 ```
 You may substitute a path of your own choosing for CMAKE_INSTALL_PREFIX.
+Note: ensure rocm-cmake is installed, `apt install rocm-cmake`.

 #### To build the RCCL package and install package :